metrorailings/OwlBlog/content/posts/week-13-insights.md

 The 49ers haven't mounted much of a pass rush.
 Josh Allen with time in the pocket has been almost perfect.

 San Francisco playing a good amount of cover-two.
 Doesn't seem to matter much though, Buffalo is having too easy a time matriculating the ball with short passes and the occasional running play.
 Perhaps this is the 49ers overreacting at the last drive, where Josh Allen led a scoring drive off two big passes.
+The biggest problem for the 49ers isn't coverage, but it's their lack of a pass rush, period.